 II.
-Overview of costs - Preferred option Citizens/Consumers Businesses Administrations One-off Recurrent Recurrent One-off Recurrent Review of deficiencies in the supervision of (cross-border) insurance companies and groups Direct costs Higher compliance costs and increased capital requirements for some groups.
+Overview of costs - Preferred option Citizens/Consumers Businesses Administrations One-off Recurrent One-off Recurrent One-off Recurrent Review of deficiencies in the supervision of (crossborder) insurance companies and groups Direct Higher compliance costs and increased capital requirements for some groups.
 Higher compliance costs and increased capital requirements for some groups.
-Possible extra costs for insurance companies conducting cross border business. supervision of cross-border activities as well as for Extra cost for the supervisory authorities in the Member states where insurers have significant cross-border activities.
+Possible extra costs for insurance companies conducting cross border business.
+Implementatio n costs for supervisors of strengthened and more intensive supervision of cross-border activities as well as for some groups.
+Extra cost for the supervisory authorities in the Member states where insurers have significant cross-border activities.
 Intensified supervision of insurers' compliance with the strengthened and harmonised framework.
-Indirect costs There is a risk that increased costs to business and administrations will be (partly) shifted to customers through increase of insurance premium.
+Indirect There is a risk that increased costs to business and administrations will be (partly) shifted to customers through increase of insurance premium.